rackerlabs/docs-storage-user-guide/storage-interfaces/gui/rackspacecdn-gui.rst

 -----------------------------------------
 Rackspace CDN and the Cloud Control Panel
 -----------------------------------------
-You can use the Cloud Control Panel to configure and manage Rackspace CDN.
+When you log in to the :mycloud:`Cloud Control Panel <>`, your session begins with information about your Cloud Servers.
+To see your Rackspace CDN information, click **Storage** and then click **CDN**.

 .. figure:: /_images/controlpanelrackspacecdn.png
    :scale: 80%